Prepare Your Video

 - For mixing clips together the YouTube Video Editor is super user-friendly; though VLC or LWKS may also be handy. iMovie on a mac or Movie Maker on Windows also work well.

-- Videos can be uploaded via the Hackerspace or better yet, use YouTube, Vimeo, etc as well.
+- Videos can be uploaded to YouTube, Vimeo, etc.

 Many experienced video producers will tell you that audio can be more important than the visuals in a video.
 Make sure you give some thought to how you can do this part well.